Gasconade Bridge train disaster: Response

 Fear of additional bridge failures due to high water and flooding delayed the return to St. Louis.
 When the excursion train crossed Boeuf Creek bridge east of New Haven, MO, the temporary bridge sank a foot.
 It was a rainy day.
 It was raining when the excursion train reached Hermann but let up at the time of the accident.
 Torrential rains were reported later in the day.

 On the way back to St. Louis, the relief train was stopped by flood waters at Boeuf Creek.
 The bridge was in danger of collapsing.
 Survivors that could walk crossed the bridge on foot and boarded a second train on the other side.
 Crew then began pushing the cars across by hand.
 With the first car, the bridge collapsed leaving cars with the wounded and dead on the New Haven side.
 Those who walked across the bridge got to St. Louis at about midnight.
 About 150 passengers including 30 to 40 of the injured arrived in a four car train.

 Seriously wounded survivors and deceased were transported from New Haven to Washington by ferryboat and reached St. Louis by train the next day.
 Other injured passengers remained at Hermann and Washington.
 The railroad suspended service west of Washington until bridges could be repaired or replaced.
 The city of St. Louis was shut down to accommodate the funerals.
-In St. Louis, 12 of the dead are buried at Bellefontaine Cemetery, 6 are buried in Calvary Cemetery (including Henry Chouteau buried as Henri Pierre Chouteau and several are buried in the old Wesleyan Cemetery.
+In St. Louis, 12 of the dead are buried at Bellefontaine Cemetery, 6 are buried in Calvary Cemetery (including Henry Chouteau) and several are buried in the old Wesleyan Cemetery.

 Some believe the Pacific Railroad had engaged in shoddy construction.
 The railroad hoped the excursion would convince the state legislature to authorize additional funds.
 The Pacific Railroad was privately funded, but financing required the state to guarantee the railroad’s bonds.